ahives/HareDu3/docs/exchange-unbind.md

 # Unbind Exchanges

-The Broker API allows you to unbind from an exchanges on the RabbitMQ broker.
+The Broker API allows you to unbind from an exchange on the RabbitMQ broker.
 To do so is pretty simple with HareDu 4.

 ```c#
 var result = await _services.GetService<IBrokerFactory>()